nartc/ngrx-slice/projects/ngrx-slice/README.md

 # ngrx-slice

-`ngrx-slice` is a POC that intends to provide the same functionalities that [Redux Toolkit createSlice](https://redux-toolkit.js.org/api/createSlice) provides.
+`ngrx-slice` is a plugin that intends to provide the same functionalities that [Redux Toolkit createSlice](https://redux-toolkit.js.org/api/createSlice) provides.
 It is meant to be **opinionated**.

 ## Peer Dependencies